lqhuang/blog/notes/2022-01-07-unbuffered-io-slows-rust-programs.md

 ---
-title: "Unbuffered I/O Can Make Your Rust Programs Much Slower"
+title: 'Unbuffered I/O Can Make Your Rust Programs Much Slower'
 date: 2022-01-07
 tags:
   - rust
+  - til
+  - python
-  - today-i-learned
+  - dev
 ---

-TIL (today I learned):

 1. Use `strace` and `perf` to count how many syscalls were invoked.
 2. Yeah, Rust actually supports file I/O without buffer.
 It's may more simple in